carise/ml-zoomcamp-midterm/README.md

 ## Docker

-Docker makes it easy to deploy the API and model because the application and its dependencies can be packaged up and deployed.
+Docker provides a consistent way to package and deploy the API and model.

 Build the Docker image:
 ```